Detalii

 Hero Rahat, after the death of his mother, does not have a good relationship with his father.
 In the eyes of a 16-year-old teenager, the man, head of a wealthy family, with an authoritarian and dominant character, is responsible for the loss of the person who carried him in her womb.
 Bearing a deep grudge against him, Hero does not accept that his father, the military Kulchanchanaocha, has remarried.
 Therefore, due to constant disagreements, he decides to leave the family home to live with his aunt on his mother's side in a rural area.

 By chance of fate, the new stepbrothers meet in the same class at a secondary school, without being aware of the family ties they maintain with each other.
-Although at first their personalities clash and they have several school disputes because Hero takes out his frustrations on the young boy, for which he constantly makes fun of him, they slowly develop a good friendship that later culminates in Hero's falling in love with Poppy, and he will do everything everything possible to consolidate your relationship.
+Although at first their personalities clash and they have several school disputes due to Hero taking out his frustrations on the young boy, for which he constantly makes fun of him, they slowly develop a good friendship that later culminates in Hero's falling in love with Poppy, who no longer loves him.
+He feels love for his girlfriend Lala (Nall Nalliya Wipakkit), and will do everything possible to consolidate his relationship with Poppy.

 The latter, who resists having a romantic relationship with Hero, will experience how the persistence and feelings of his new classmate and stepbrother will gradually overcome his barriers and resistance until, finally, he admits that his feelings also overcome the "friendship" label.